Thank you Edmond Community!

 Other noteworthy updates and improvements in the 2019 bond proposal include $3.7M for enhanced safety features at schools.
 Last spring, the district formed a committee comprised of staff, students, parents, community members, law enforcement, and federal officials to review the district’s current security procedures and practices.

 The breakdown of the Feb.
-12, 2019 bond issue is as follows:
+12, 2019 bond issue was as follows:

 Technology – School Security- School Equipment